RonEfraim/C-Plus-Plus/Semester 1/Ex9/README.txt

 the program puts a number between 1-4 in empty cells and checks for each number if there is no similar number in the row, column, and cube.

-Compile: g++ -Wall ex9a.cc –o ex9a
+Compile: g++ -Wall ex9a.cc â€“o ex9a
 Run: ex9a

 Input: